Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 Jelks Law, PLLC is a boutique Chattanooga business and estate planning law firm which primarily serves Tennessee and Georgia.

-Whether you are scaling your business or preparing for the inevitable, our experienced estate planning lawyers will walk you through all of your options so that you can make the best decision.
+Whether you are scaling your business or preparing for the inevitable and planning for your family's future, our experienced business and estate planning lawyers will walk you through all of your options so that you can make the best decision.
 Our law firm values every client, please feel free to contact us today!

 Business Law